MITHaystack/HOPS/doc/reference/source/compiling.rst

    sudo dnf config-manager --set-enabled crb dnf install epel-release

-The package FFTW while not required, is highly recommended as it will accelerate fringe-fitting over the native FFT implementation.
-In can be installed with:
+While not strictly required by HOPS4, the Fast Fourier Transform library FFTW3 and gnuplot are highly recommended.
+The FFTW3 library will accelerate fringe fitting by utilizing optimized FFT routines, and gnuplot will enable faster plotting (without requring python).
+These can be installed with:

 .. code-block:: bash

-   sudo apt-get install libfftw3-dev
+   sudo apt-get install libfftw3-dev gnuplot

 or

 .. code-block:: bash

-   sudo dnf install fftw-devel
+   sudo dnf install fftw-devel gnuplot

 The Python packages required by HOPS4 can be installed via pip.
 If the build flag ``HOPS_PYPI_MANAGE_DEPS`` is set to ``ON``, then pip will automatically locate and locally install the necessary python dependencies